strimzi/drain-cleaner/development-docs/RELEASING.md

 * Tag the right commit from the release branch with the release name (e.g. `git tag 1.2.0`) and push it to GitHub
 * On GitHub, create the release and attach the ZIP / TAR.GZ artifacts from the release pipeline to it
+* Add the Helm Chart to the
+    * [`index.yaml` file](https://github.com/strimzi/strimzi.github.io/blob/main/charts/index.yaml) on the Strimzi website
+    * [`index.yaml` file](https://github.com/strimzi/strimzi-kafka-operator/blob/main/packaging/helm-charts/index.yaml) in the Strimzi operators repository
+* Update the `./install` and `./helm-charts` directories in the `main` branch with the newly released files from the release branch
+* Update the Drain Cleaner installation files in the Strimzi operators repository

 ### Announcements